Give Now

 | CLICK to learn about tectonic plates and earthquakes (2:06min)

-Haiti sits near the intersection of two plates — the North American plate and the Caribbean plate.
-Multiple fault lines from between the plates cut through or near the island of Hispaniola, which Haiti shares with the Dominican Republic.
+Haiti sits near the intersection of two plates - the North American plate and the Caribbean plate.
+Multiple fault lines between the plates cut through or near the island of Hispaniola, which Haiti shares with the Dominican Republic.
 Faults are fractures in the earth crust where movement has occurred.
 Each fault line behaves differently.

 | CLICK to learn about the fault lines on the island of Hispaniola (2010)

 Rivers that cross fault lines can even change shape when tectonic plates slip past each other.
-The shifting ground stretches the river channels until the water breaks its course and flows into new paths.
+The shifting ground stretches the river channels until the water breaks its course and flows onto new paths.

 | CLICK to learn about earthquakes #I (5:01min)